Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Improving Winning Tickets using Prediction Calibration

 \section{Improving Winning Tickets using Prediction Calibration}

-In this paper, we use the term calibration to refer to any strategy that is utilized to adjust the model predictions to match any prior on the model's behavior or error distribution.
-Formally, let us consider a $K$-way classification problem, where $\mathrm{x} \in \mathcal{X}$ and $\mathrm{y} \in \mathcal{Y}=\{1, 2, \ldots,K \}$ denote the input data and its corresponding label respectively.
+In this paper, we use the term calibration to refer to any strategy that is utilized to adjust the model predictions to match any prior on the model's behavior, e.g., error distribution.
+Formally, we consider a $K$-way classification problem, where $\mathrm{x} \in \mathcal{X}$ and $\mathrm{y} \in \mathcal{Y}=\{1, 2, \ldots,K \}$ denote the input data and its corresponding label respectively.
 We assume that the observed samples are drawn from the unknown joint distribution $p(\mathrm{x},\mathrm{y})$.
 The task of classifying any sample $\mathrm{x}_n$ amounts to predicting the tuple $(\hat{\mathrm{y}}_n,\hat{\mathrm{p}}_n)$, where $\hat{\mathrm{y}}_n$ represents the predicted label and $\hat{\mathrm{p}}_n$ is the likelihood of the prediction.
 In other words, $\hat{\mathrm{p}}_n$ is a sample from the unknown likelihood $p(\mathrm{y}_n|\mathrm{x}_n)$, which represents the associated uncertainties in the prediction, and the label $\hat{\mathrm{y}}_n$ is derived based on $\hat{\mathrm{p}}_n$.
-While approximating these likelihoods has been the focus of deep uncertainty quantification techniques~\cite{gal2016uncertainty}, prediction calibration has been more commonly adopted to improve model reliability.
-For example, in a fully supervised setting, one might expect a reliable predictive model not to be overconfident while making wrong predictions~\cite{guo2017calibration}.
-On the other hand, in a semi-supervised setting, one can enforce the aggregate of predictions on the unlabeled data to match the marginal distribution of the labeled data~\cite{berthelot2019mixmatch}.
-In practice, these requirements are incorporated as regularization strategies to systematically adjust the predictions during training, most often leading to better performing models.
-In this paper, we study the role of prediction calibration during model training on the reliability of the resulting lottery tickets.
-To this end, we consider the following approaches for training the dense models and subsequently obtain sparse winning tickets using the approach in~\cite{frankle2018lottery}: \begin{itemize} \item \textit{No Calibration}: This is the baseline approach where we utilize only the standard cross-entropy loss for training the model. \item \textit{Variance Weighted Confidence Calibration (VWCC)}: This approach uses stochastic inferences to calibrate the confidence of deep networks.
-More specifically, we utilize the loss function in~\cite{seo2019learning}, which augments a confidence-calibration term to the standard cross-entropy loss and the two terms are weighted using the variance measured via multiple stochastic inferences.
-Mathematically, this can be written as: Here $\mathcal{L}_{ce}^i$ denotes the standard cross-entropy loss for sample $\mathrm{x}_i$, and the predictions $p(\hat{\mathrm{y}}_i|\mathrm{x}_i)$ are inferred using $T$ stochastic inferences for each sample $\mathrm{x}_i$, while the variance in the predictions is used to balance the loss terms.
-More specifically, we perform $T$ forward passes with dropout in the network and promote the softmax probabilities to be closer to an uniform distribution, i.e. high uncertainty, when the variance is large.
-The normalized variance $\alpha_i$ is given by the mean of the Bhattacharyya coefficients between each of the $T$ predictions and the mean prediction.
+While approximating these likelihoods has been the focus of deep uncertainty quantification techniques~\cite{gal2016uncertainty}, prediction calibration has been adopted to improve model reliability.